mmbman/Katagiri/1986-03-20-Principles-of-Practice-Talk-2.md

 >
 > (From *Record of Things Heard: From the Treasury of the Eye of the True Teaching*, translated by Thomas Cleary.)

 So *to arouse* bodhi-mind is [that] you must be continually mindful of the truth that we are Buddha.
-Under all circumstances – walking, sitting, standing, reading, wherever you may go, or whatever kind of situation occurs in your life, favorable situation or unfavorable condition – we have to continually be mindful of this truth that we *all* are Buddha.
+Under all circumstances – walking, sitting, standing, reading, wherever you may go, or whatever kind of situation occurs in your life – favorable situation or unfavorable condition – we have to continually be mindful of this truth that we *all* are Buddha.
 “We” doesn’t mean only human beings. *All* are Buddha.

 That is pretty difficult for us.
 Because we can practice the truth we are Buddha when we are under favorable conditions, but it’s very difficult for us to practice bodhi-mind under unfavorable conditions.
-But Dōgen Zenji [says] that constantly we have to do it.
+But Dōgen Zenji [says that] constantly we have to do it.

-This is not only the Buddhist practice: whatever you do, if you are really seriously seeking for something.
+This is not only Buddhist practice: whatever you do, if you are really seriously seeking for something.
 Just like this example Dōgen Zenji mentions, if you try to steal a jewel or a big amount of money from the bank.
 All day you have to think of it: how to steal it.
 So your life is completely occupied: money, jewel – constantly.

-That’s Dōgen Zenji says, “Though various different events come up, he goes along seeking an opening, his mind occupied with his quest.”
+That’s why Dōgen Zenji says, “Though various different events come up, he goes along seeking an opening, his mind occupied with his quest.”
 This is called arousing the bodhi-mind.

-Then Dōgen Zenji says next:
+And then Dōgen Zenji says next:

 > “In this way, when the aspiration to seek the Way has become sincere, either during the period of sole concentration on sitting, or when dealing with illustrative examples of the people of olden times, or when meeting the teacher, when one acts with true aspiration, though [his aim] be high he can hit it, though it be deep he can fish it out.”